Has an ugly ink stain marred your leather couch, handbag, or vehicle seat? Reverse the harm with one of these four simple do-it-yourself treatments.

 It’s also worth noting that the sort of color your leather is treated with, as well as how frequently the leather has been conditioned with a protective chemical, all have an impact on how it reacts to different cleaning products.
 Before you begin removing ink from leather, test each cleaning technique on an inconspicuous area of the to ensure that it will not cause long-term harm to your sofa, purse, car seat, wallet, or jacket.

 Dish Soap Method

-As a first step, use a light liquid cleanser to remove the ink from the leather.
-Blot the ink stain with a white rag and a few drops of dish detergent (coloured rags might transfer dye to the leather).
+As a first step, use a light liquid cleaner to remove the ink from the leather.
+Blot the ink stain with a white rag and a few drops of dish detergent (colored rags might transfer dye to the leather).
 Never use aggressive solvent-based cleaning solutions, and avoid scrubbing the area, as this can spread the damage even further.

 Rubbing alcohol Method

 If blotting with a soapy towel is useless, try rubbing alcohol (also known as isopropyl alcohol).
 Dip a Q-tip or white cloth in isopropyl alcohol and gently dab the stain, being careful not to spread the ink.
 Because isopropyl alcohol is a strong cleaning agent, use it sparingly.
 To restore moisture to the afflicted region, apply a leather conditioner (available at most big-box and home improvement stores or manufacture your own).

 This popular hair styling product can remove pen stains effectively.
 Apply a tiny quantity of alcohol-based hairspray on a Q-tip or white cloth, wait a few seconds, then wipe the stain away carefully.
 Always test hairspray on an unnoticed area of leather before needing it; chemicals differ across brands, and certain types may leave an unattractive stain.
 If the leather surface appears dry or damaged, repeat this process needing a leather conditioner.